20 Kid-Friendly Spring Break Road Trips

 The Greenbrier

-One of the country’s oldest resorts (it’s listed on the National Register of Historic Places) offers a scenic getaway from the bustle of Washington, plus a multitude of indoor and outdoor activities.
+One of the country’s oldest resorts (it’s listed on the National Register of Historic Places), this stately property offers a scenic getaway from the bustle of Washington with a multitude of enticing indoor and outdoor activities.
 Try an aerial adventure course, explore the depths of the Greenbrier’s secret bunker-turned escape room, get up close and personal with birds of prey in a beginner falconry lesson or check the kids into the Adventure Zone for a day filled with programmed fun.
-If you’ll be there over Easter weekend, the resort also offers an Easter package. //101 Main St. W., White Sulphur Springs, West Virginia
+If you’ll be there over Easter weekend, the resort also offers an Easter package.
+Drive time from Arlington: 4 hours. //101 Main St. W., White Sulphur Springs, West Virginia

-Waterfront hamlet St. Mary’s City on Maryland’s Eastern Shore offers a glimpse into the past.
+St. Mary’s City on Maryland’s Western Shore offers a glimpse into the past.
 (Photo courtesy: VisitMaryland.org)

 Historic St. Mary’s City

-The state’s first Colonial capital on Maryland’s Eastern Shore commemorates the fourth permanent English settlement in North America.
-Visit the Old Jail Museum and learn from a 70-acre outdoor history exhibit and archaeological site on the banks of the St. Mary’s River.
+Situated on Maryland’s Western Shore, the city that was once the state’s first Colonial capital commemorates the fourth permanent English settlement in North America.
+Learn from a 70-acre outdoor history exhibit and archaeological site on the banks of the St. Mary’s River.
 The Woodland Indian Hamlet tells the story of the Yaocomaco people and other neighboring tribes.
-Learn and experiment with the skills necessary to build and run a small indigenous village. //18751 Hogaboom Lane, Lexington Park, Maryland
+Hands-on activities teach some of the skills that were once necessary to build and run a small indigenous village.
+Step aboard the tall ship Maryland Dove, visit a working tobacco plantation with heritage breed animals and a town center with recreated buildings, and check out ongoing archaeological digs, including St. Mary’s Fort.
+Drive time from Arlington: 2 hours. //18751 Hogaboom Lane, Lexington Park, Maryland

 Combine virtual reality technology with waterslide fun at Kalahari indoor water park in Pocono Manor, Pennsylvania.
 (Photo courtesy: Kalahari Resorts & Conventions)